Jane Gottlieb "Dreamscapes"www.ArtPal.com/janegottlieb

 This is about encouraging people to make a healthy choice and use the stairs instead of the elevators, and of course being drawn into the stairwell by my exciting art exhibit!

 In 2016 I have just installed 15 more large artworks at the UCLA Young Graduate Library, in a huge first floor study hall!

-Right now I am having a 4 month exhibition entitles “Jane Gottlieb Photographs France” at the Art, Design & Architecture Museum at UCSB!!
+Last year I had a 4 month exhibition entitles “Jane Gottlieb Photographs France” at the Art, Design & Architecture Museum at UCSB!!